 Change Them Often

 You will get plenty of practice because newborns will go through about ten diapers (or more) a day in the beginning.
-Be sure that you are changing them often enough.
+Be sure to change them often enough.

 Don’t Freak Out About the Colors

 When you’re first starting out, you may witness some funky colors.
 The first few times your baby poops, they pass meconium, which is tar-like and black.
-After this, the poops will shift to more dark green and then yellow-green.
+After this, the poops will shift to a darker green and then yellow-green.
 You could also see a little blood in the poops for the first few days, which is pretty common.
-However, let your baby’s doctor know if this happens.
+However, notify your baby’s doctor if this occurs.
 You may also see some vaginal discharge in girls, which is also normal.

 Mind the Umbilical Cord Stump

-You need to take great care when dealing with the umbilical cord stump.
-When you change the diaper, be sure to fold the top of the diaper down to ensure that it’s not resting on top of it.
-The umbilical cord stump needs to be exposed to air to help dry it, and eventually, it will fall off, so you shouldn’t cover it.
-Many newborn diapers are shaped to allow this, but your baby may switch sizes before the stump comes off.
+You must take great care when handling the umbilical cord stump.
+When changing the diaper, be sure to fold the top down to ensure it’s not resting on top of it.
+The umbilical cord stump needs to be exposed to air to help it dry, and eventually, it will fall off; therefore, it shouldn’t be covered.
+Many newborn diapers are designed to allow this, but your baby may outgrow them before the stump comes off.
 It just depends on their size.

 For Girls